-These Industrial Landscape paintings are reflections on buildings which are past their prime in Manchester and Middleton.
+These Industrial Landscape paintings reflect buildings which are past their prime some are in London but most are in Manchester and Middleton.
 Some of them have been demolished and exist only in memory.
 Like the Times Mill which dominated my childhood walks to school.

 Industrial landscapes are harsh and unforgiving but there is a raw kind of beauty about them.
 Looming over me as a small child the mill buildings were terrifying, permanent structures.
 Particularly the chimneys which I was convinced were falling over even though they never did.